allmaps/allmaps/apps/cli/README.md

 1765	5836	-18.1014216	64.3331759
 ```

 Column order is `resourceX`, `resourceY`, `projectedGeoX`, `projectedGeoY`.
 Resource origin is in the lower left of the image, and resource y-axis is pointing up (so as to assure equal handedness of the resource and projectedGeo axis).
+For such files the resource height is required in order to compute the `resourceY` coordinate w.r.t. an origin in the upper left, as is the case in Allmaps.

 ### Attach maps